MeganerdDev/nautobot-app-chatops-atsu/README.md

 2. Create the virtual environment with poetry `poetry shell && poetry install && cookiecutter nautobot-app-chatops/`
 3. Fill prompts from cookiecutter
 4. Your template is now generated!
 You might init a git repo in that directory now (like this one!)
-5. You may have some other things left to do for the "App" that my template is not providing? eg a proper `urls.py` file

 ## Requirements to use this repo